 A single gene could be the reason why some of us carry an extra 30 pounds of fat

-One of these genes, the Melanocortin 4 Receptor (MC4R), makes a protein that is produced in the brain where it sends signals to our appetite centres, telling them how much fat we have stored.
-When the MC4R gene does not work properly, our brains think we have lower fat stores than we do, signalling that we are starving and need to eat.
+The NIHR Cambridge BRC-supported study found that when the MC4R gene does not work properly, our brains think we have lower fat stores than we do, signalling that we are starving and need to eat.